Nde-Code/ShodanTS/README.md

 deno run --allow-net=api.shodan.io your_file.ts
 ```

-Make sure you have correctly configured and installed the Deno extension for Visual Studio Code if you're using this client from a URL.
+Make sure you have correctly configured and installed the Deno extension for Visual Studio Code.

 For guidance, see the [Deno & Visual Studio Code documentation](https://docs.deno.com/runtime/reference/vscode/)